-Asked what is the thing that makes the project unique in Europe, and even the world, Cyrill is quite adamant: It will be prove that even if you want to build a large-scale plastic-recycling facility, it’s better to use modular technology – which is not only scalable but makes the system immune to failures.
+Asked what is the thing that makes the project unique in Europe, and even the world, Cyrill is quite adamant: It will be a proof that even if you want to build a large-scale plastic-recycling facility, it’s better to use modular technology – which is not only scalable but makes the system immune to failures.
 Like in a server cabinet, if one module stops working, the other ones will continue operation.
 ‘On top of that, it’s also an educational project – we bring attention to the issue of plastic pollution and present a solution for it.’

 Want to help free the world from plastic waste?